ShubhamPawar-3333/Full-Stack-ToDo-List-App/frontend/README.md

 - **LoginForm.jsx**: Renders a login form with username and password fields, styled for responsiveness with Tailwind CSS.
 Includes client-side state management for form inputs.
 - **TaskList.jsx**: Renders a list of tasks using `TaskCard` components in a responsive grid layout (1-3 columns based on screen size).
 Displays a fallback message when no tasks are available.

+## State Management

+State management is implemented using **React Context** in `src/context/`:
+- **TaskContext.jsx**: Manages the task state (array of tasks) with actions to add, update, and delete tasks.
+Used by `TaskList` to display tasks.
+- **UserContext.jsx**: Manages user authentication state (username, isAuthenticated) with actions for login and logout.
+Used by `LoginForm` to handle login state.
+- The `App.jsx` component wraps the application with `TaskProvider` and `UserProvider` to make these contexts available to all components.

 ## Contribution Guidelines

 1. **Branching Strategy**:
    - Use `main` for production-ready code.
    - Use `develop` for integration of completed features.
-   - Create feature branches (e.g., `feature/design-ui-components`) for new tasks.
+   - Create feature branches (e.g., `feature/implement-state-management`) for new tasks.
    - Example:
      ```bash
      git checkout -b feature/<task-name>